 If you find meal-planning a daunting chore some days, fear no more!
 These roasted pork chops make a delicious, home-cooked meal, and they can be accompanied by just about any side dishes you like.

 If you crave a bit more flavor, add about 1/2 cup of sliced onion to the skillet with the chops.
-Or add a few cups of sliced or quartered Brussels sprouts to the skillet and roast them along with the chops.
+Or add a few cups of sliced or quartered Brussels sprouts or cauliflower florets to the skillet and roast them along with the chops.
 Brussels sprouts take on naturally sweet flavor when roasted.
 Apples and pears marry well with pork, too.
 Add a diced Bosc pear or Golden Delicious apple to the pan if you'd like.

 Feel free to change up the seasonings.
 Besides garlic powder and thyme, herbs and spices that go well with pork include fennel, ginger, rosemary, and parsley.
 If you like a sauce or gravy with pork chops, consider making a pan gravy or sour cream sauce.